 In 2018, 915,627 people in the United States, 45% of the estimated total incarcerated population, were housed in 1,739 carceral facilities with an annual increase in the number of days per year WBGTmax exceeded 28°C during 1982-2020 (Figure 2b).
 These facilities are primarily located in the Southern US, which faced the greatest number of potentially hazardous heat days per year since 1982 (Figure 2b).
-At the state level, carceral facilities in Florida experienced on-average 22.1 more days in 2020 compared to 1982, the greatest increase in humid heat days for all continental states, consistent with previous work finding that the largest relative increases in heat stress are expected at latitudes closer to the equator.12 The greatest overall increase in number of humid heat days relative to the state was for Webb County Jail, TX, with 58.7 more days than the rest of Texas in 2020 compared with 1982 (Figure 2c).
+At the state level, carceral facilities in Florida experienced on-average 22.1 more days in 2020 compared to 1982, the greatest increase in humid heat days for all continental states, consistent with previous work finding that the largest relative increases in heat stress are expected at latitudes closer to the equator.12 The greatest overall increase in number of humid heat days relative to the state was for Webb County Jail, TX, with 58.7 more days in 2020 compared with 1982 (Figure 2c).
 We also present results from Figures 1 and 2 with alternative thresholds of 26°C and 30°C (Supplementary Figures 5 - 8).

-The majority of carceral facilities in the Southern US have experienced a rapid increase in potentially hazardous heat exposure since the 1980s and are located in states that do not have mandatory access to air conditioning for state-run institutions.6,7 While physically this rapid increase in heat exposure is a result of both anthropogenic climate chance and land-cover and land-use change, including an urban heat island effect resulting from the materials used to construct carceral facilities,3 this geographic disparity reflects state-level criminal justice policies, as Southern states have the highest imprisonment rates in the US (though not necessarily highest jailing rates),13 and the inherent differential effects of climate change.
+The majority of carceral facilities in the Southern US have experienced a rapid increase in potentially hazardous heat exposure since the 1980s and are located in states that do not have mandatory access to air conditioning for state-run institutions.6,7 While physically this rapid increase in heat exposure is a result of both anthropogenic climate chance and land-cover and land-use change, including an urban heat island effect caused by the materials used to construct carceral facilities,3 this geographic disparity reflects state-level criminal justice policies, as Southern states have the highest imprisonment rates in the US (though not necessarily highest jailing rates)13 and the inherent differential effects of climate change.
 Throughout the country, including in the Northeast and Midwest, many locations with carceral facilities also experienced an increasing number of days WBGT exceeded 28°C compared to other locations.
 This continuing intensification limits the effectiveness of heat-mitigation plans (if they exist at all) at non-air-conditioned facilities.11

 That we found carceral facilities are systematically exposed to an increasing number of potentially hazardous heat days compared to other areas of the US is plausible for several reasons.
-First, carceral facilities are often built where there is availability of low-cost land and limited resistance of local communities.14 In many states, areas that meet these criteria are in sparsely populated desert or swampy environments.5 Zoning laws in urban environments and security issues also favor construction in isolated, desert-like areas.14 Florida is an exception likely due to the north-south climate gradient, with a relative dearth of carceral facilities in the most hot-humid, but economically wealthy and densely populated southern tip.
+First, carceral facilities are often built where there is availability of low-cost land and limited resistance of local communities.14 In many states, areas that meet these criteria are in sparsely populated desert or swampy environments.5 Zoning laws in urban environments and security issues also favor construction in isolated, desert-like areas.14 The lack of disparity we identify in Florida is an exception likely due to the north-south climate gradient, with a relative dearth of carceral facilities in the most hot-humid, but economically wealthy and densely populated southern tip.
 We found that the top-four most exposed states to potentially hazardous heat days per year were Texas, Florida, Arizona, and Louisiana, all of which do not provide universal air conditioning to all their prisons,7 potentially creating a double burden of increased exposure and vulnerability.